ToriMagin/Project2_KingsCountryHousing/README.md

 After conducting correltaion and multicollinearity checks, it was found that **sqft_living** was highly correlated with **sqft_above** and **sqft_living15**. **sqft_living**  was most highly correlated with price so **sqft_above** and **sqft_living15** were removed from the model. **condition_3** and **condition_4** were highly correlated and  **condition_3** (being the mid-level category）was very poorly correlated with price, so **condition_3** was removed.

-The **Final Model's** continuos variables (price and sqft_living) were logged.
-Then all variables were min-max scaled due to varianve in the value magnitudes.
+The **Final Model's** continuos variables (price and sqft_living) were logged to improve the skewness of the distribution.
+Then all variables were min-max scaled due to varianve in the value magnitudes and attempt to reduce the heteroskedasticity of the errors.

+This final model produced an r-squared of 0.612, indicating 61% of variability in the sale price.
+Validation using the Test-Train method produced less than a 1% difference in the test and train datasets.
+This indicates our model performed very well for predicting prices.

+However, when checking the linear regression assumptions, it was apparent our variables still violated the assumption of homoscedasticity.